First Time Home Buyer Process in Florida: Expert Guide

 Depending on the fees charged by your lender, you may need to set aside a significant amount of money for the closing day.

-You also need to consider the earnest money deposit, which is a smaller deposit submitted with your initial offer to buy a home.
-The deposit required varies by state, with some states asking for 10% of the home's purchase price and others accepting a few hundred dollars.
+You must also consider the earnest money deposit, a smaller deposit submitted with your initial offer to buy a home.
+The deposit required varies by state, with some asking for 10% of the home's purchase price and others accepting a few hundred dollars.

-In addition to all these costs, you should also have some cash set aside for moving expenses, furniture, and potential repairs or updates you may want to make before moving in.
-It is essential to have funds reserved for emergencies too.
+In addition to all these costs, you should have some cash set aside for moving expenses, furniture, and potential repairs or updates you may want to make before moving in.
+It is essential to have funds reserved for emergencies, too.

 This information will help your lender determine your eligibility for a loan.